OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Using_Course_Tools.md

 Allowing a course copy for other authors is useful for course templates, for example.

-## Delete learning resources
+## Delete (learning resources)

-You can delete them using the menu item in the "Administration" area.
-When deleting integrated learning resources (e.g. a test) you will receive a message with the display of the corresponding course.
-You must therefore first delete the course element "Test" in the course so that you can delete the test in the authoring area.
-The data is definitely deleted and cannot be restored.
-Therefore a confirmation is necessary before deleting.

-However, if the course is  **deleted** , all user data will be removed.
+If the course is  **deleted** , all user data will be removed.
 Course participants and authors no longer have access.
 Only the course owner has access and finds the course in the authoring area under the tab "Deleted".
+Hier erscheint die Lernressource mit dem Status "Papierkorb".
+Es besteht weiter Zugriff auf die Menüpunkte der Administration.
+Der Status "Papierkorb" kann nicht geändert werden.
+Jedoch ist es möglich, über den Link im 3-Punkte Menü die Lernressource wiederherzustellen.

-There the course can be restored, but without user data, these are permanently deleted.
+The course can be restored, but without user data, these are permanently deleted.

 ![Deleted learning resources](assets/deleted2.png){ class="shadow lightbox" }